blackmagic919/AboutMe/source/_posts/Noise-Generation.md

 To define a line that passes from A to B, my first thought is to define a parametric function from A to B: A * (1 - t) + B * t, which is a linear interpolation between the two points based on the parameter t which can be thought of as the progress from A to B. While the slopes happen to match up here, we are not following the tangents defined at our control points.

-For the tangent align with the defined control point tangents, we want the derivative to approach the tangent's derivative as we move closer to the next point.
+For the tangent to align with the defined control point tangents, we want the derivative to approach the tangent's derivative as we move closer to the next point.
 While there is a messy way to do this, a much more elegant solution is to **extend each tangent along the distance between the points and average their positions.
 Then Linearly interpolate between each point and this average, and then linearly interpolate between those values all by the progress**.
 Now that was pretty confusing so I'll break it down.

 Dist = length(B - A)
 Anchor = ((A + A1 * Dist) + (B + B0 * Dist)) / 2